I fast from grudges. I feast on forgiveness.

 Let’s do a brief review of what forgiveness really means:

-- You forgive not because others deserve it, but because YOU deserve it.
+You forgive not because others deserve it, but because YOU deserve it.
 You are not approving of anyone’s action by forgiving the action.
 You are letting go of your bondage to that act.

-- Forgive YOURSELF.
-This is probably the most difficult one, but if you do seek life of joy and peace, you need to let go of your judgments about how you yourself have done.
+Forgive YOURSELF.
+This is probably the most difficult one, but if you do seek a life of joy and peace, you need to let go of your judgments about how you yourself have done.
 Promise yourself to do your best every day, and then remember that every day is a new beginning.
 Try creating a little prayer time just before sleep and during that time, review your day; identify the wins and losses; think about how to do better; and then forgive yourself.
 And sleep in peace.

 When you forgive, you open the door to a life filled with freedom, joy, and enthusiasm.
 Forgiveness is the only “life skill” you need.

 (Note: I am deeply indebted to DAILY WORD magazine and all the Unity ministers and writers who have helped me with forgiveness for so many years.)